Who is a member?

 House docket 2279

 The MMA bill would give municipalities and public utilities the right to purchase utility poles from investor-owned utilities at a price the takes into account depreciation in value of the utility poles.

 Seat belts on school buses (new)

-The MMA bill would require that all school buses in the Commonwealth be equipped with seat belts within five years.
-The bill would give municipalities the authority to pass a local ordinance requiring seatbelts on all school buses that operate within the municipality at an earlier implementation date.
+The MMA bill would mandate that all school buses in the Commonwealth be equipped with seat belts within five years.
+The bill would give municipalities the authority to pass a local ordinance requiring seat belts on all school buses that operate within the municipality at an earlier implementation date.